Adapting to iOS 26.4

 Reach out to our support team if:

-The swipe-back behavior is causing issues beyond what's described above.
+• The swipe-back behavior causes issues beyond what's described above.

-Include your iPhone model and iOS version so we can help faster.
+Include your iPhone model and iOS version.
 Most issues are resolved in one reply.